jbeast291/Subnautica-mod/README.md

 ![ParachuteShowcase](https://github.com/jbeast291/Subnautica-mod/blob/main/Gallery/ParachuteShowcase.png)

 ## [Day Counter Chip]
-Adds a new Equipment Chip after unlocking the compass.
+Adds a new Equipment Chip

 Once equipped a day Counter in the top right will be displayed